Welcome Home Book

 The Talents of Christ Given to All

 Jesus gives each of the above talents for discipleship.
-Some consider the above to be leadership offices within the church.
-This, from my perspective, has never bore out Scripturally.
-The most clear office within the church was that of an "elder" who was also called a "pastor" and a "bishop."
-To see an evangelist or a teacher as an office in the New Testament just does not seem to find clear distinction.
-So Paul seems here to be listing five Jesus talents given to each person for the purpose of discipleship and making the body of Christ ready to do the work of serving the world.
+Some consider the above to be leadership offices within the church, but this, from my perspective, is difficult to Scripturally affirm.
+The clearest office within the church was that of an "elder," who was also called a "pastor" and a "bishop."
+To see an evangelist or a teacher as an office in the New Testament just does not seem to lend clear distinction.
+So Paul seems here to be listing five Jesus-talents given to each person for the purpose of discipleship, making the body of Christ ready to do the work of serving the world.

 Let's take this passage apart to see Paul's perspective on how God takes the initiative to fulfill the Great Commission.

-When His people are equipped, they not only do "works of service" but they do them speaking the words of Jesus and reflecting the image of Jesus.
+When His people are equipped, they not only do "works of service," but they do them speaking the words of Jesus and reflecting the image of Jesus.

-These five talents of Jesus so equip the body of Christ to move in complete unity and to reflect Jesus to the world, serving the world as Jesus Himself would.
+These five talents of Jesus equip the body of Christ to move in complete unity and to reflect Him to the world, serving the world as Jesus Himself would.
 The body serves and disciples itself until the full measure of Christ is seen by the world, as the body serves the world in both word and work.

-As the body matures and reflects the Person of Jesus, the entire body, along with the individual parts, quit, cease, and stop being motivated by their emotions and feelings and begin to find their standing and position in Christ and His love.
+As the Body matures and reflects the Person of Jesus, the entire Body, along with the individual parts, stops being motivated by emotions, lust, and feelings, but instead begins to find its standing and position in Christ and His love.
 Its members mature, grow up, and become consistent and deception-resistant.

 Speaking the Truth

-To speak the truth in love means to speak in a way where the success, interest, honor, and advancement of another is placed above self.
+To speak the truth in love means to speak in a way in which the success, interest, honor, and advancement of another is placed above self.

-Paul is calling upon every member of the body to speak, to use their word talent but to do so in a way where truth is not used as a club or a weapon to harm.
+Paul is calling upon every member of the body to speak, to use their word-talent, but to communicate the truth with the purposes of bringing healing, success, and salvation to others.

 Connected and One

-When each member is committed to not weaponizing truth but using it as an instrument of love, then two miracles happen.
-The body is joined to the head, and the entire body is joined to each other.
-Paul is saying in this verse that the body grows and is held together by every relationship expressing love, by each person becoming apart of the work force.
+When each member is committed to not weaponizing truth but using it as an instrument of love, then two miracles happen: The body is joined to the head, and the parts of the body are joined to each other.
+Paul is saying in this verse that the body grows and is held together by every relationship expressing love, by each person becoming a part of the workforce.